teambrookvale/teambrookvale.github.io/collections/_articles/dataintegration.md

 While data integration offers numerous benefits, it is not without challenges:

-1. **Data Silos**: Legacy systems and departmental barriers can hinder data unification efforts.
+1. Data Silos: Legacy systems and departmental barriers can hinder data unification efforts.
-2. **Data Quality**: Inconsistent or incomplete data can compromise the accuracy of integrated insights.
+2. Data Quality: Inconsistent or incomplete data can compromise the accuracy of integrated insights.
-3. **Security Concerns**: Ensuring data security and compliance with regulations like GDPR is critical during integration.
+3. Security Concerns: Ensuring data security and compliance with regulations like GDPR is critical during integration.
-4. **Complexity**: Integrating multiple systems with varying formats and protocols requires sophisticated tools and expertise.
+4. Complexity: Integrating multiple systems with varying formats and protocols requires sophisticated tools and expertise.

 ---